Liga 3 (Georgia): Top three teams of Liga 3

 Notes: Apart from the champions who were automatically promoted to the second division, the teams indicated in bold gained promotion after winning the play-offs against their Liga 2 rivals.
-Due to the changed format, in 2022 and 2023, the runner-ups of the seasons were also promoted directly.
+Due to the changed format, since 2022 the runners-up of the seasons have been also promoted directly.

 Relegated teams

 The number of relegated teams per each recent season varies due to the fact that the competition format is subject to frequent changes.